p4535992/fvtt-sense-walls-multisystem/README.md

 A module for Foundry VTT that allows to add and remove walls based on the active effects applied on the token.

+Just something i have done for understands how levels and other module work with WallLayer and Sightlayer.

 ## Installation